Belief-Adaptive MAP Detection for Molecular ISI Channels with Heteroscedastic Noise: Preliminaries: Information Rate

 \section{Preliminaries: Information Rate}

-Since Shannon’s classical mutual information applies only to memoryless channels, information-theoretic analyses of MCvD channels require evaluating the information rate, which accounts for channel memory~\cite{gaye-tez, gaye-achievable}.
+Since Shannon’s classical \eco{single-letter} mutual information is \eco{not sufficient} for channels with memory, information-theoretic analyses of MCvD channels require evaluating the information rate, which accounts for ISI memory~\cite{gaye-tez, gaye-achievable}. \eco{The channel information rate between the transmitted sequence $X^n=(X_1,\ldots,X_n)$ and the molecular count sequence $Y^n=(Y_1,\ldots,Y_n)$ is defined} as

-where $X^n=(X_1,\ldots,X_n)$ and $Y^n=(Y_1,\ldots,Y_n)$.
-In MCvD channels, closed-form expressions for $R$ are generally unavailable due to channel memory and state-dependent noise; therefore, we employ a finite-state model with a simulation-based estimator.
-For stationary inputs on finite-state channels, the information rate can be expressed via information density~\cite{verdu1994general}.
-Specifically, the authors in~\cite{verdu1994general} defines the (block) information density as (p.~1148)
+In MCvD channels, closed-form expressions for $R$ are generally unavailable due to channel memory and state-dependent noise. \eco{Moreover, the Rx methods considered in this work do not forward the raw count sequence $Y^n$, instead, each detector produces a hard decision sequence $Z_t \triangleq \hat X_t \in \{0,1\}.$ We therefore evaluate the detector-output information rate